dwatson202/scsuwork/README.md

 # scsuwork
 A listing of my projects created while enrolled at SCSU Information Security Program

 I held off for several years posting my class work on my public github for concern of students cheating off me.
 I believe many of the professors for some of the harder classes (crypto for example) have retired or are no longer teaching at SCSU MN.
 I believe its safe to upload my projects from my class.
+I expect any good student with ok googlefu to find this document.

 --- STUDENTS ARE NOT ALLLOWED TO USE MY WORK IN A CLASS. --- If you are professor of a class at SCSU MN please note that if you find work that looks a lot like mine its a good idea to confront the student.